-Corporate bylaws are rules of a corporation that get established once a business incorporates.
-One of the first tasks of the board of directors of a new corporation is to establish corporate bylaws.
-Corporate bylaws essentially write out the operating rules and processes of the day-to-day of your business.
-Bylaws are most important for board of directors, helping them oversee the work and operation of the business.
+Corporate bylaws are legally binding rules that the board of directors adopts once a business incorporates.
+Corporate bylaws lay out the day-to-day operating rules and procedures for a corporation.
+Establishing bylaws is an important task for the board of directors, helping them oversee the work and operation of the business.

-The term “corporate bylaws” may sound like legal rigmarole that applies only to giant, multinational corporations—and not to your small business.
-In reality, however, any business that chooses the legal form of a corporation must create corporate bylaws.
+The term “corporate bylaws” might sound like something that applies only to giant, multinational corporations—and not to your small business.
+In reality, however, any company that chooses a corporation as its form of business entity must create corporate bylaws.

-Unlike Articles of Incorporation, which must be filed with the state as part of the incorporation process, your bylaws are for internal use only—and you’re not required to file them with your state.
+Unlike Articles of Incorporation, which must be filed with the state as part of the incorporation process, your bylaws are primarily for internal use only—and you’re not required to file them with your state.
 However, that doesn’t mean they don’t matter or that you can neglect to write them.
-As mentioned above, attorneys, bankers, companies you’re doing business with, and your investors or stockholders may ask to see your bylaws, and when they do, you’d need to have the document ready.
+As mentioned above, attorneys, bankers, companies you’re doing business with, and your investors or stockholders might ask to see your bylaws, and when they do, you need to have the document ready.

 Most states require corporations to create corporate bylaws, though the requirements for what to include vary.
-(For a list of which states do and do not require corporate bylaws, check out RocketLawyer’s handy table.)
+(For a list of which states do and do not require corporate bylaws, check out this table from RocketLawyer.)
 But in most cases, your bylaws should include the following information:

 Get Started With LegalZoom